Glossary of Terms

 PSC – Professional Staff Congress.
 The Professional Staff Congress is the bargaining unit of The City University of New York (CUNY).

 Project Prize.
 Through a wide variety of activities sponsored collaboratively by QCC and schools in Queens, students in Project PRIZE receive at least six hours a week of additional guidance and instruction to help make their middle and high school years as productive as possible.

 PTK – Phi Theta Kappa.
-Phi Theta Kappa is a national organization that recognizes and encourages scholarship among two-year college students, providing opportunities for the development of leadership and service and an intellectual climate for the exchange of ideas and ideals, for the lively fellowship for scholars, and for the stimulation of interest in continuing academic excellence.
+Phi Theta Kappa.
+Phi Theta Kappa is an international honor society that recognizes and encourages scholarship among two-year college students, providing opportunities for the development of leadership and service and an intellectual climate for the exchange of ideas and ideals, for the lively fellowship for scholars, and for the stimulation of interest in continuing academic excellence.

 PVN – Personnel Vacancy Notice (previously used term; new term Job Vacancy Notice, see above).